 National Honor Society: Officers and class representatives are elected and mentored.
 They meet following parliamentary procedure, develop proposals, collaborate with school leadership, and coordinate initiatives to serve the community and student body.

 Trailblazer: PCCA produces its own yearbook as a student-led project from idea conception to production.

 Sports: Offerings include Men’s Varsity and Junior-Varsity Basketball, Soccer, Track and Cross Country; Women’s Varsity and Junior-Varsity Volleyball, Cheerleading, Dance, Basketball, Track, and Cross Country.

 Extracurricular Activities: Offerings include Frisbee Club, Advanced Art Club, Chess Club, Student Council, Junior Classical League, Poetry Club, Steel Drums, Choir, Fellowship of Christian Athletes, Advanced Strings Ensemble, and Ukulele.

-Student Experiences: Students in eighth grade visit Washington, D.C.; tenth grade students visit St. Augustine; twelfth grade students culminate their classical education experience with a trip to Europe.
+Student Experiences: Students in ninth grade visit Washington, D.C.; tenth grade students visit St. Augustine; twelfth grade students culminate their classical education experience with a trip to Europe.